ItsGoldeneyes/JAT-storefront/Assignments/Feb 14th Notes.md

 ```

     - Is answer 300, 250, 200, Compile error
-    - Answer = b
+    - Answer = A
-    - Because global variable, declaring variable inside of function creates new local variable which is not what we print at the end
+    - EVEN THOUGH it's a global variable, it can be referenced in the function and updated